hbctraining/main/training_development.md

 This *can* be one of the most time-consuming parts of development.
 When designing our workshops, we want to be using publically available data.
 People outside of Harvard oftentimes use our resources and they need to be able to access the dataset via SRA/GEO.
 If we have toy datasets we should host them on Dropbox or GitHub (**Meeta we should make a verdict on this** Personally, I like having everything on GitHub, but sometimes there are file size issues with GitHub.
 Sometimes I get e-mails about access issue with people getting odds and even from Dropbox and that is annoying.
 I sort of feel like the policy should be GitHub if we can, but if File Size constricts us, then Dropbox?).

 We also want to avoid to much unnecessary complexity to the data.
 What is the minimum number of samples we can trim the data down to and still be within best practices?
 Perhaps the experiment had multiple conditions, can we narrow the dataset to just case and control conditions?
 We don't want the complexity of the dataset to take away from the learning.

+When trying to identify a dataset, it is recommended to work closely with Platforms as you can have them help you test run different datasets through Nextflow pipelines more easily.

 # Format